Reckless With Stickers:

 “This sticker regenerates tissue, boosts stem cells, fixes scoliosis, heals diabetic ulcers, restores eyesight, and hums lullabies to your mitochondria.”

 Most of which was promised—out loud—by the people next to me.
+No joke.
+And, don’t get me started on what they said it did for their dog.

 That is an Olympic-level leap.